pkp/dev-team/README.md

 # PKP Development Team

-This is a private repository for use by the PKP development team for project management purposes.
+This repository is used by the PKP development team for project management purposes.